peterhinch/micropython_eeprom/flash/FLASH.md

  4. It supports filesystem mounting.
  5. Alternatively it can support byte-level access using Python slice syntax.

-Flash technology requires a sector buffer.
+Supporting byte level access on Flash technology requires a sector buffer.
 Consequently this driver uses 4KiB of RAM (compared to minuscule amounts for the FRAM and EEPROM drivers).
 This is an inevitable price for the large capacity of flash chips.

 FAT and littlefs filesystems are supported but the latter is preferred owing to its resilience and wear levelling characteristics.
 Please note that this driver